browserstack/selenide-appium-app-browserstack/README.md

 ### **Run Sample test :**

 - Switch to one of the following directories: [Android examples](android) or [iOS examples](ios)
-- Run the following maven command `mvn test -P sample-test`
+- Run the following maven command `mvn test -P sample-test` to run in maven enviroment.
+- Run the following gradle command `gradle clean sampleTest` to run in gradle enviroment.

 ### **Use Local testing for apps that access resources hosted in development or testing environments :**